realSunyz/SunyzNET/src/docs/peering/policy.md

 # Peering with AS150289

-We have an open peer policy, and will peer with networks that have a presence on mutual exchange points in accordance with the policies described below.
+We have an open peering policy, and will peer with other networks following the requirements listed below.

 ## Technical Requirements